ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 *   DUP_FILEPATHS
-    Files with the same path and name may be duplicated in the media tab intentionally as they might have different captions etc. This may no longer be an issue post RM8.)
+    Files with the same path and name may be duplicated in the media tab intentionally as they might have different captions etc.

 *   DUP_FILENAMES
     Files listed have the same file names, ignoring case.